 Brooke Campbell will be the first Nobleman Scholar, working as a digital media intern with Canada’s History.

 “Western’s program is very hands-on; everything had a community partner, so it’s not just theoretical,” said Campbell.
 This experience will serve her well in her internship.
 “One really unique aspect, as part of application, I proposed a project, a unique idea, and I get to do it.
-Very rarely with an internship do you get to propose an idea and I get to do it.
 This is an industry where you have to be really creative.”

 “As the capstone of our MA program in public history, the internship is designed to bridge theory and practice,” said Mike Dove, Assistant Professor and Internship Coordinator with the Public History program.
 “Students are sent out into the wider world to put their historical skills and passion for the past to work in ways that will help inform, influence and shape how the public thinks about and experiences history.”